Metastable short-range charge order in superconducting CuxTiSe2

+To investigate the dynamics of the mesoscopic CDW textures in Cu$_x$TiSe$_2$, we use x-ray photon correlation spectroscopy (XPCS), which uses coherent x-rays to track both the amplitude and phase distribution of the CDWs \cite{shpyrko2007direct, Chen_Wilkins_2016, chen2019charge, campi2022nanoscale, porter2024understanding, chen2019spontaneous}.
+The coherent x-ray scattering measurements were conducted at ID-11 at the NSLS-II Synchrotron light source.
+The probe x-ray beam is at 12.8~keV photon energy and is focused to a 5~$\mu$m spot-size on the sample.
+We examine the CDW fluctuations in the pristine ($x=0$) and optimally intercalated ($x=0.08$) compounds.
+The pristine sample possesses long-range 2$a\times$2$a\times$2$c$ CDW order, while only short-range charge order is present in the intercalated sample~\cite{Kogar_Rosenkranz_2017}.
+The amplitude and phase distribution of the CDW is encoded in the coherent x-ray interference (or speckle) pattern within the diffraction peaks \cite{Zhang_Alec_2018}.
+By obtaining a time series of speckle patterns, XPCS provides a time resolved view of the CDW textures.

+The temperature dependence of the (0.5, 0.5, $\overline{4.5}$) CDW peak intensity and width in both pristine and copper-intercalated 1$T$-TiSe$_2$ are plotted in Fig.~\ref{fig:order_param}(b)--(c).
+In the pristine system, a resolution-limited CDW peak appears below $T_{\text{CDW}}=200$~K which is indicative of long-range order~\cite{Tc}.
+Only diffuse scattering is present above $T_{\text{CDW}}$.
+For the copper-intercalated sample, the transition broadens significantly and the nominal transition temperature is suppressed to $T_{\text{CDW}}^{\text{Cu}}$=74~K (Fig.~\ref{fig:order_param}(c))~\cite{Tc}.
+In contrast to the pristine sample, which exhibits a sharp transition from a resolution-limited peak to broad diffuse scattering at $T_{\text{CDW}}$, the copper-intercalated system shows a continuous evolution with a finite FWHM gradually broadening with increasing temperature.

-Clearly, the disorder from copper intercalation significantly alters the mechanism of CDW formation in 1$T$-TiSe$_2$.
-To understand how order develops, we employ XPCS to measure the CDW dynamics around the transition temperature in both the pristine and intercalated samples.
+It is evident that the disorder introduced by copper intercalation significantly alters the characteristics of the CDW transition in 1$T$-TiSe$_2$.
 Figure~\ref{fig:pure_xpcs} summarizes the XPCS results for the pristine system by depicting two temperature points with characteristic behaviors below and above $T_{\text{CDW}}$ (filled points in Fig.~\ref{fig:order_param}(b)).
-To visualize the dynamics, the time evolution of a line cut through the diffraction peak is displayed in the ``waterfall" plots (Fig.~\ref{fig:pure_xpcs}(a)-(b)).
-At all measured temperatures, we observed no time variation in the speckle patterns for an acquisition time of thirty minutes.
-These results indicate that the CDW is either static or fluctuates faster than the experimental time resolution of 10~ms.
+To visualize the dynamics, the time evolution of a line cut through the diffraction peak is displayed in the ``waterfall" plots (Fig.~\ref{fig:pure_xpcs}(a)--(b)).
+At all measured temperatures, we observed no time variation in the speckle correlations for an acquisition time of 20 minutes.
+These results indicate that the CDW is either static or fluctuates faster than the experimental time resolution of 10 ms, the shortest exposure time of the detector \cite{fast}.

-The speckle time dependence was quantified using normalized equal-time correlation of speckle intensity:
+The speckle time dependence was quantified using the normalized equal-time correlation of speckle intensity: